 Want to change some existing Minecraft behaviour?
 Try using Mixin!

 Want to create your own textures and models?
-Use BlockBench (good style guide, wakatime plugin)
+Use BlockBench (good style guide)

 Go for the Fabric documentation or Fabric wiki (less good and up to date, more complete) for anything else!